Future-Energy-Associates/granular_certificate_registry/README.md

 The GC Registry is designed to be downloaded and operated locally either through a Docker container, or through manual package loading for development purposes.
 In addition, a persistent instance will be available on GCP for non-technical users to interact with the front end.

+Dependency management is handled through Poetry - on first use, run `poetry install` to initialise the required packages.

 ### Technology choices

 The main technological choices for the application include: